DrosophilaGenomeEvolution/TrEMOLO/README.md

 TrEMOLO uses snakemake to perform its analyses.
 You have then first to provide your parameters in a *.yaml* file (see an example in the *config.yaml* file).
 Parameters are :

 ```
-# all path can be relative or absolute
+# all path can be relative or absolute depending of your tree.
+It is advised to only use absolute path if you are not familiar with computer science or the importance of folder trees structure.
 DATA:
     GENOME:          "/path/to/genome_file.fasta"      #genome (fasta file) [required]
     TE_DB:           "/path/to/database_TE.fasta"      #Database of TE (a fasta file) [required]